Retail Customer Service: The Ultimate Guide

 Although only a small fraction of the call was devoted to the business side of things, both Steven and the customer established such a great connection that they ended up engaging in a record service call.

-Offline VS Online Retail in the Digital Shopping Age
+Offline vs Online Retail in the Digital Shopping Age

 The modern consumer is no longer dependent on the nearest mom and prop shop to buy daily groceries or even clothes.
 Many offline store giants are either completely going online or engaging in omnichannel retail to serve both online as well as offline shoppers.